Click here for directions.

 After your appointment, or after surgery, you can expect prompt and accessible follow-up treatment.
 Care continues long after surgery and we want to be a part of your complete healing process.
 If you ever have questions, please do not hesitate to contact us.
-My Care Coordinator will follow up with any of your needs or requests as necessary.
+My care coordinator will follow up with any of your needs or requests as necessary.

 If an MRI scan or other diagnostic test was ordered, you will be called with the results once they are accessible.
 We will contact you at the number you provided in your registration, a brief message will be left if you are not available.
 If you do not hear from us within 7 days of your scan, please contact us.
 We will discuss your plan of care and next steps during this call.

-If you have questions after your appointment, please feel free to contact my Patient Care Coordinator, Rachael at 763-302-2282.
+If you have questions after your appointment, please feel free to contact my patient care coordinator, Rachael, at 763-302-2282.
 She will assist you with answering your questions or messaging me for further support.

 Aftercare and rehabilitation will vary significantly depending on the surgical procedure.
-Specifics details will be discussed in the office when you schedule surgery, on the day of surgery and also at follow up visits.
+Specific details will be discussed in the office when you schedule surgery, on the day of surgery and also at follow up visits.
 If you have any specific questions or concerns that we do not address, please let us know.

 After most ankle and many foot surgical procedures, a bulky splint is applied and is kept on for about the first two weeks after surgery.
-In some cases patients are placed into a postop boot or shoe with instructions on their weight bearing abilities.
+In some cases, patients are placed into a post-op boot or shoe with instructions on their weight bearing abilities.
 Wear loose fitting clothes to your surgery that will fit over a large splint.
 Loose shorts, sweatpants or a skirt typically work best.

 After surgery a patient can shower or bathe keeping the splint dry.
 After the splint is removed, generally two to three weeks after surgery, patients can shower like normal.
 No soaking of the incision in any type of water until six weeks after surgery.

 If surgery is performed on the left foot, patients can typically drive at any point if they are not taking pain medication.
-If surgery is performed on the right foot, it is typically safe to drive when you are fully weight bearing and not in a postop boot.
+If surgery is performed on the right foot, it is typically safe to drive when you are fully weight bearing and not in a post-op boot.

 Most patients who are non-weight bearing use crutches or a knee scooter to get around after surgery.
 Either option will be arranged at your appointment before surgery.
-If you are going to be able to bear some weight after surgery this will be discussed prior to surgery.
+If you are going to be able to bear some weight after surgery, this will be discussed prior to surgery.

 Some surgeries allow patients to weight bear right after surgery.
 Specific instructions will be provided at your appointment before surgery as well as outlined in your discharge instructions from the surgical facility.

-The amount of time off of work will vary depending on each unique patient, and each unique procedure.
-Please feel free to discuss this with us in your appointment, or contact us directly with any questions.
-The timeframe for recovery and resuming regular exercise depends on the procedure and the individual, but it is our goal to get you back to your regular lifestyle as fast as possible.
+The amount of time off of work will vary depending on each unique patient and each unique procedure.
+Please feel free to discuss this with us in your appointment or contact us directly with any questions.
+The time frame for recovery and resuming regular exercise depends on the procedure and the individual, but it is our goal to get you back to your regular lifestyle as fast as possible.
 You can discuss your likely recovery time at your appointment.